 GRAD 6999.
 Dissertation Preparation.

 First year students generally enter the biomedical sciences

 program uncommitted to a specific AoC and are each assigned a

 first year advisory committee by the Associate Dean of the

-Graduate School at the Health Center.
+Graduate School at UConn Health.
 Once a thesis research

 laboratory has been chosen (typically at the start of the second